After Trump’s positive test, conservative media goes after liberal critics — real and imagined

 Breitbart devoted several posts to criticizing Moore, Pelosi and The Washington Post — the latter for tweeting and then quickly deleting a link to an op-ed column published prior to news of the president’s positive test.
 The column carried the headline, “Imagine what it will be like to never have to think about Trump again.”
 (The Post said that the tweet was sent by an automated program and that editors removed it because “the subsequent news of President Trump’s infection rendered it tasteless.”)
 The conservative site took Pelosi to task for her Friday morning comments on MSNBC that Trump “going into crowds unmasked” was a “brazen invitation” for his positive test.
 (Pelosi went on to acknowledge the “great sadness” of the news and say that she prays for the president and his family.)
 Moore drew attention, meanwhile, because, as Breitbart said, the liberal documentary filmmaker “floated the conspiracy theory” that Trump could be “lying about having COVID-19 to prepare us and counteract his game” and “gain sympathy” ahead of the presidential election.

 The Washington Times chided the rest of the news media for hitting “the panic button” in its coverage of Trump’s positive test.
-Its story took aim at a CNN commentator, former Obama Administration security official Samantha Vinograd, for casting the president’s diagnosis as perhaps “the most dangerous moment the U.S. government has ever faced.”
+Its story took aim at a CNN commentator, former Obama administration security official Samantha Vinograd, for casting the president’s diagnosis as perhaps “the most dangerous moment the U.S. government has ever faced.”
 It also chided analysts for bringing up “Mr. Trump’s age and weight” as a factor in his ability to overcome an infection and faulted NPR for having “dwelled on a worst case scenario” — of what happens if the president is incapacitated.

 The often conspiratorial Gateway Pundit blog searched for critics to attack and found a few obscure ones.
 In a post titled “Vile: Democrats Show Their True Colors in Response to Trump Announcing He and Melania Tested Positive for Coronavirus,” the site said Democrats “could not contain their absolute glee over the situation.”
 It went on to quote tweets from little-known Twitter accounts, such as @Vstylez and @sober_rob, who expressed uncharitable views.